Moebits/Cuteanime.moe/readme.md

 All the web server does is load the `index.html` file, there is no real backend so this can be hosted as a static website.

+To load files from your local hard drive edit the pathname for the route `/Anime/*` in `server.tsx`.

 ### Manga Site
 - [Cutemanga.moe](https://github.com/Tenpi/Cutemanga.moe)